Composition of Relational Features with an Application to Explaining Black-Box Predictors

 These constraints extend to $p/k$ if the features are defined over a product-space.
-Given a set of mode-declarations, feature-clauses in the mode-language are therefore more constrained than we have presented thus far.
-Now, variables (and ground-terms) are constrained by the type-restrictions.\footnote{ That is, a feature-clause of the form $\forall X (p(X) \leftarrow \exists {\mathbf Y}Body(X,{\mathbf Y}))$ should be read as $\forall X \in A~~[p(X) \leftarrow \exists {\mathbf Y} \in {\mathbf Y} Body(X,{\mathbf Y})]$ where $A$ and ${\mathbf Y}$ informally denote the sorts of $x$ and the ${\mathbf Y}$'s.
+We note that the restriction MC1 is more strict than the mode language allowed by ILP implementations like Progol~\citep{muggleton1995inverse} or Aleph~\citep{srinivasan2001aleph}.
+Effectively, it prevents a predicate being called in multiple ways, which is allowed in logic programming languages like Prolog.
+Here, to achieve the same effect, we will need to use different predicate symbols for each mode of call.
+Now, variables (and ground-terms) are constrained by the type-restrictions.
+Given a set of mode-declarations, feature-clauses in the mode-language are therefore more constrained than we have presented thus far.\footnote{ That is, a feature-clause of the form $\forall X (p(X) \leftarrow \exists {\mathbf Y}Body(X,{\mathbf Y}))$ should be read as $\forall X \in \Lambda~~[p(X) \leftarrow \exists {\mathbf Y} \in {\mathbf \Lambda}~Body(X,{\mathbf Y})]$ where $\Lambda$ and ${\mathbf \Lambda}$ informally denote the sorts of $X$ and the ${\mathbf Y}$'s.
 For simplicity, we will not refer to the type-restrictions on variables and terms when we say that a feature-clause is in a mode-language.
-The restrictions are taken as understood, and to be enforced during inference.} Henceforth we will use $\Mu$ is a set of ``constrained mode-declarations'' to mean that $\Mu$ satisfy MC1--MC3.
+The restrictions are taken as understood, and to be enforced during inference.} Henceforth we will use $\Mu$ is a set of ``constrained mode-declarations'' to mean that $\Mu$ satisfies MC1--MC3.

 The categorisation of variables in a literal as being inputs or outputs allows a natural association of an ordered clause with a graph.